AlbertoBarrago/doc-piloot/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes and commit them with clear, descriptive commit messages.
 4. Submit a pull request.

-Please ensure that your code adheres to the project's coding standards and includes appropriate tests.